Learning a Hierarchical Latent-Variable Model of 3D Shapes: Introduction

-In summary, the main contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item We propose a novel latent-variable model, which we call the Variational Shape Learner, which is capable of learning expressive features of 3D shapes. \item For both general 3D model building and single image reconstruction, we show that our model is fully unsupervised, requiring no extra human-generated information about segmentation, keypoints, or pose information. \item We show that our model outperforms current state-of-the-art in unsupervised (object) model classification while requiring significantly fewer learned feature extractors. \item In real-world image reconstruction, our extensive set of experiments show that the proposed Variational Shape Learner surpasses state-of-the-art in 8 of 10 classes.
+The main contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item We propose a novel latent-variable model, which we call the Variational Shape Learner, which is capable of learning expressive feature representations of 3D shapes.
+We observe impressive performance in shape generation and shape arithmetic in a large dataset. \item For both general 3D model building and single image reconstruction, we show that our model is fully unsupervised, requiring no extra human-generated information about segmentation, keypoints, or pose information. \item We show that our model outperforms current state-of-the-art approaches in unsupervised (object) model classification while requiring significantly fewer learned feature extractors (a vector with less than 100 dimensions compared to the 3D-GAN's 2.5 million dimensional vector). \item In real-world image reconstruction, our extensive set of experiments show that the proposed Variational Shape Learner surpasses state-of-the-art in 8 of 10 classes.
 Half of these the VSL surpasses by a large margin. \end{itemize}